Checking for WiFi Interference

 Take a note of what the test results are.
 These will be your benchmark for when changing settings or performing the below tests.

-Plug your computer directly to the router using a network cable, and turn off your Wifi connection.
+Plug your computer directly into the router using a network cable, and turn off your Wifi connection.
 This is the easiest and most reliable method of ruling out Wifi interference.

-Its Better! ) If the speeds improve to what you would expect, there is a good change your problem if Wifi realted.
-The next step would be to look at the cause of WiFi interference, or changing the Wifi channel or frequency to work around it.
+• It’s Better ~ If the speeds improve to what you have experienced prior, there is a good change your problem if WiFi related.
+The next step would be to look at the cause of WiFi interference.
+Beign by trying changing the WiFi channel or frequency to work around it.
+A separate guide for this available.

-No Change ) Since there was no change when connecting via a network cable, your problem is most likley not related to Wifi.
+• No Change ~ If there was no change when connecting via a network/ethernet cable, your problem is most likley not related to WiFi.
 Please see our other guides on how to diagnose your problem.

 If it isn’t possible to connect to your router using a network cable, please have your WiFi enabled device as close as possible to the router and continue through the following steps.

-Before proceeding, it is worth turning off your router for 5 minutes and then turn it back on.
-It’s common for consumer grade routers to need a restart every now and again, or after power fluctations.
-Also, the router (in is default state) will automatically select the best Wifi channel when turning on.
+Before proceeding, it is worth turning off your router for 5 minutes and then turn it back on (if you haven’t done so already).
+It’s common for consumer grade routers to need a restart every now and then, or after power fluctations.
+Also, the router (in its default state) will automatically select the best WiFi channel when turning on.
+It could potential then choose a channel with interference on it.
+Read the appropriate guide on how to change it from automatic to a set channel of your choice.

-Test you speed again using the same server as previously to check for any improvement.
+Test you speed again using the same server as previously (either Brisbane or Bundaberg) to check for any improvement.
+In order to ensure a fair test is being performed, ensure the following:

 Still no luck?